USGS-CMG/stglib/doc/nortek.rst

 Then use :doc:`runots.py </runots>` to process using the two :doc:`configuration files </config>`.

-In the cdf2nc step, you can optionally input a .nc file that contains salinity and water temperature to be used to improve the estimates of water_level and water_depth variables by including [--salwtemp SALWTEMP].
+In the cdf2nc, nc2waves, and nc2diwasp steps, you can optionally input a .nc file that contains salinity and water temperature to be used to improve the estimates of water_level and water_depth variables by including [--salwtemp SALWTEMP].
 Note: SALWTEMP nc file needs to include time period of the deployment being processed.

 Use stglib's built-in wave-statistics toolbox and/or pyDIWASP to compute a wave-statistics file (``runots.py sig nc2waves`` , ``runots.py sig nc2diwasp``).